nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

     <div id="goto/espn_v_dashboard_all_time_gsw_at_hou_401767823" class="nbacd-chart"></div>

-And here again using recent years and home team advantage:
+And here again using recent years and home team advantage (and again, the dashboard model is giving a bigger advantage to the home team):

 .. raw:: html